whoschek/bzfs/README.md

     * 'oldest 0' aka 'oldest 0..oldest 0' (include no snapshots)

-    *Note:* The --include-snapshot-ranks filter is applied after all other --include/exclude-snapshot-* filters have already been
-    applied.
-Percentage calculations are not based on the number of snapshots contained in the dataset on disk, but rather based on the number of snapshots arriving at the filter.
+    *Note:* Percentage calculations are not based on the number of snapshots contained in the dataset on disk, but rather based on the number of snapshots arriving at the filter.
 For example, if only two daily snapshots arrive at the filter because a prior filter excludes